Topology of the space of bi-orderings of a free group on two generators: Introduction

 Let $X$ be any set, and $\textbf{P}(X)$ be its power set.

 The spaces $LO(G)\subset \textbf{P}(G)$ ($O(G)\subset \textbf{P}(G)$) of all left-invariant (bi-invariant) positive cones in $G$ was defined in \cite{Sikora}.
-As there is a one-to-one correspondence between left-orderings (bi-orderings) of $G$ and left-invariant (bi-invariant) positive cones in $G$, it is natural to describe $LO(G)$ ($O(G)$) as the space of all left-orderings of G.
+As there is a one-to-one correspondence between left-orderings (bi-orderings) of $G$ and left-invariant (bi-invariant) positive cones in $G$, it is natural to describe $LO(G)$ ($O(G)$) as the space of all left-orderings of $G$ (the space of all bi-orderings of $G$).

 We follow \cite{CR15} in our exposition below.

 The power set may be identified with the set of all functions $X\to \{0,1\}$, via the characteristic function $\chi_A:X\to \{0,1\}$ associated to a subset $A\subset X$.
 Give $\{0,1\}$ the discrete topology, and then one may consider $\textbf{P}(X)$ as a product of copies of $\{0,1\}$ indexed by the set $X$.
 The product topology is defined as the smallest topology on the power set $\textbf{P}(X)$ such that for each $x\in X$ the sets $U_x=\{A\subset X\mid x\in A\}$ and $U_x^{c}=\{A\subset X\mid x\notin A\}$ are open.
 A basis for the product topology can be obtained by taking finite intersections of various $U_x$ and $U_x^{c}$.